-This part Glues on place on the First Balsa wood stringer above the rudder tay just forward of the Rudder servo mount (See photo on cockpit frame below to see).
+This part Glues on place on FB2 just forward of the Rudder servo mount (See photo on cockpit frame below to see).
 Between F4 AND F5

-The canopy Frame is very simple to assemble..
+The canopy Frame is very simple to assemble.
 Find all remining parts and add greece proof paper to the cockpit area.
 This is to prevent the canopy frame sticking to the body.

 Clamp all of cockpit frame in place.
 Use superglue to fix each rib in palce.
-Add pieces of balsa (Scrap pieces of 2.4mm x 2.4mm) between C1 and C2 to aid with sheeting.
+Add pieces of balsa (Scrap pieces of 5mm x 5mm) between C1 and C2 to aid with sheeting.